 - submit company documents with the local Trade Register and represent investors in front of the Trade Register judge.

-What are the requirements for the shareholders/directors of a Romanian business?
+What are the requirements for the shareholders/directors of a Romanian business in 2023?

 When opening a company in Romania, foreign investors are not imposed with any restrictions.

 This gives the right to company formation in Romania to both local and foreign businessmen.
 Please mind that there aren’t any requirements with regards to the nationality of the appointed directors.
 Romanian law also allows corporate shareholders and directors.